Dr. Death

 Except that it’s all a lie.

-After witnessing the aftereffects of Duntsch’s practices that left patients permanently disabled or even dead, Dr. Randall Kirby and Dr. Robert Henderson attempt to have the “good doctor” disbarred.
+In Season One, after witnessing the aftereffects of Duntsch’s practices that left patients permanently disabled or even dead, Dr. Randall Kirby and Dr. Robert Henderson attempt to have the “good doctor” disbarred.
+And in Season Two, when Macchiarini’s patients begin dropping dead after receiving the “Miracle Man’s” transplant surgeries, his colleagues and reporter girlfriend, Benita, blow the whistle on him.

 Hippocratic Oath

-Dr. Death is based on a real doctor who, in 2017, was sentenced to life in prison after two horrific years of botched surgeries.
-The Peacock show is rated TV-MA for language—we hear multiple uses of the f-word and other profanities—and for sex.
-Dr. Duntsch is married to a former stripper (we see her and other women on full display), and he cheats on her with another woman (which we also see on screen).
+Peacock’s anthology series Dr. Death is based (through two seasons) on two real doctors who were sentenced to life in prison after committing malpractice and fraud.
+The show explores a doctor’s story each season and is rated TV-MA for language—we hear multiple uses of the f-word and other profanities—and for sex.
+Dr. Duntsch is married to a former stripper (we see her and other women on full display), and we see other unwed couples having sex onscreen.
 But it could also be rated for drug use since Duntsch and others use cocaine.

 Plus, the show is dark.

-Kirby and Henderson aren’t sure if Duntsch is just a dangerous combination of incompetence and arrogance or if he’s actually a sociopath maiming his patients on purpose.
+In the first season, Kirby and Henderson aren’t sure if Duntsch is just a dangerous combination of incompetence and arrogance or if he’s actually a sociopath maiming his patients on purpose.
+The second season explores Macchiarini’s own form of quackery—conning patients, experts and even Benita.

-But it’s not just Duntsch’s ethics on trial here.
+But it’s not just the doctors’ ethics on trial here.
 The morality of several people comes into question.
-The doctors and hospitals who failed to suspend Duntsch know they did the wrong thing.
+The doctors and hospitals who failed to suspend or report the guilty doctors know they did the wrong thing.
 But they also refuse to admit it since they could get sued—which would actually prevent them from helping more people in the future.

-We see lots of blood in the operating room both during Duntsch’s surgeries and when other doctors go back in to fix his butchering.
-And more often than not, people die after Duntsch promises to “fix” them.
+We see lots of blood in the operating room during surgeries.
+And more often than not, people die after Duntsch and Macchiarini promise to “fix” them.

-Doctors may take the Hippocratic Oath—vowing to do no harm—but it’s clear that Duntsch ignores it, and this show has clearly not taken such an oath at all.
+Doctors may take the Hippocratic Oath—vowing to do no harm—but it’s clear that these doctors ignore it, and this show has clearly taken no such oath.

 Episode Reviews